FAQs

 We can design a custom package for you in either material.
 One material may work better for your specific performance or usage requirements, we’d love to talk to you more about how to make your switch to plant-based as easy as possible.

 If it’s our food packaging, we currently use a base of either a PLA or Bio-PET.
-Today, the main feedstocks used to produce plant-based materials are corn starch and sugarcane, and the type of feedstock used is dependent on where in the world the material is being produced.
+Today, the main feedstocks used to produce these two materials are corn and sugarcane, depending on where in the world the material is being produced.
 As technology advances, we’re seeing feedstock sources change and evolve quickly to include more fringe crops, agricultural waste and micro-organisms.
-We continue to add to our material portfolio as and when new options become commercially viable, meaning when prices come down to an acceptable level and there’s adequate supply of the material.

 From the base material, our technical team adds additional “herbs and spices” to make it perform at optimum levels.
-Our bins and totes are primarily I’m Green™ by Braskem and our desk accessories are made from a proprietary blend that our brainy scientists developed in-house.

 The chemical substance in corn that causes allergic reactions, the allergen, is called profilin.
 Profilin is a protein that breaks down and is completely destroyed at temperatures over 55°C. In order to produce PLA bioplastic resin, the initial raw material, corn, goes through the following high heat processes: